apecone/CarND-Advanced-Lane-Lines/writeup_report.md

 [//]: # (Image References)

+[image1]: ./examples/camera_calibration.png "Camera Calibration"
+[image2]: ./examples/undistorted1.png "Undistorted"
-[image1]: ./examples/undistort_output.png "Undistorted"
+[image3]: ./examples/undistorted2.png "Undistorted"
-[image2]: ./test_images/test1.jpg "Road Transformed"
-[image3]: ./examples/binary_combo_example.jpg "Binary Example"
-[image4]: ./examples/warped_straight_lines.jpg "Warp Example"
-[image5]: ./examples/color_fit_lines.jpg "Fit Visual"
-[image6]: ./examples/example_output.jpg "Output"
+[image4]: ./examples/yellow_mask.png "Yellow Mask"
+[image5]: ./examples/white_mask.png "White Mask"
+[image6]: ./examples/combined_mask.png "Combined Mask"
+[image7]: ./examples/combined_region_mask.png "Combined Mask with Region Mask"
+[image7]: ./examples/warped1.png "Warp Calibration 1"
+[image7]: ./examples/warped2.png "Warp Calibration 2"
+[image8]: ./examples/warped_mask.png "Warped Mask"
+[image9]: ./examples/histogram.png "Histogram"
+[image10]: ./examples/sliding_windows.png "Sliding Windows"
+[image11]: ./examples/highlighted_lane.png "Highlighted Lane"
+[image11]: ./examples/calibration2.png "Camera Calibration"
 [video1]: ./project_video.mp4 "Video"

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---

 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first four code cells of the IPython notebook located in "./advanced-lane-finding-sandbox1.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

+![alt text][image1]

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+![alt text][image11]

 ### Pipeline (single images)

+My pipeline is in my `pipeline(image)` method.

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]
+![alt text][image3]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I first tried a bunch of different tactics, but I eventually landed on a very simple method which definitely overfits on our first project example.
+However, I wanted to start with something that was simple and worked.
+Later, if I had time, try to come up more robust ways of detecting lanes.

+First, I detected yellow lines by converting the image to a HLS image and extracting the yellow portions of the image.
+I determined this range by using some guides on the internet regarding HLS.
+I chose HLS because of its robustness to different lighting conditions.
+After some careful tinkering, I decided on yellow ranges between (20,25,100) and (25, 225, 255) using the cv2.inRange method.
+`yellowmask = cv2.inRange(hls, np.array([20,25,100]), np.array([25, 225, 255]))`
+![alt text][image4]

+Next, I detected white lines by using the converted HSL image and extracting white portions from the image.
+This was much easier to determine compared to the yellow portion since white is mostly the lightness in the HLS color space.
+My HLS values chosen were between (0, 200, 0) and (255,255,255).
+`whitemask = cv2.inRange(hls, np.array([0, 200, 0]), np.array([255,255,255]))`
+![alt text][image5]

+After extracting yellow and white channels, I combined them to create a single combined binary mask.
+`combined = np.zeros_like(whitemask)
+ combined[((whitemask == 255) | (yellowmask == 255))] = 255`
+![alt text][image6]

+This binary mask was then filtered via a region mask which was carefully chosen to select the bottom portion of the image.
-![alt text][image3]
+![alt text][image7]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.